 Remember, in California’s high-stakes business environment, confidentiality is more than a formality—it’s your strategic advantage.

-4. Control the Flow of Information: Think “Need-to-Know”
+4. Control the Flow of Information: Think “Need-to-Know.”

 When you’re selling a business, information is power.
 And the less that gets out, the better.

 - Document Logs: Knowledge is power, and knowing who knows what is key.
 Keep a meticulous record of who’s seen what and when.
-This isn’t about being paranoid; it’s about staying in control.

 This phase is all about being the gatekeeper of your business’s secrets.
 Control the flow of information, and you’ll protect your interests and signal buyers that you’re a pro.